-Creighton University offers a variety of study abroad opportunities.
-Programs abroad vary in content, format, length, and cost.
+Creighton University offers a variety of study abroad opportunities all over the world.
 The Global Programs Coordinators work closely with each student to select a program that meets his or her educational, professional, and personal needs.
-All students planning to study abroad must obtain approval from the Global Engagement Office (GEO) by submitting a Proposal to Study Abroad.
-Students should start planning their study abroad one year in advance of their term abroad.
-For additional information about study abroad, visit the GEO website www.creighton.edu/geo or contact firstname.lastname@example.org.
+All students planning to study abroad must obtain approval from the Global Engagement Office (GEO) by applying through the Jays Abroad portal on the study abroad website.
+To allow as much time for research and exploration as possible, it is recommended that students begin planning their study abroad experience one year in advance of their term abroad.
+Visit www.creighton.edu/studyabroad or contact firstname.lastname@example.org for more information.

 Study Abroad services include: